garrandall/popular-music-data/tracks/soul-to-squeeze-red-hot-chili-peppers.md

 Oh let your ride be free
 you gotta let it be oh yeah

-Where I go I just dont know
+Where I go I just don't know
 I've got to gotta gotta take it slow
 When I find my peace of mind
 I'm gonna give ya some of my good time

 Oh so polite indeed
-well I've got everything i need
+well I've got everything I need
 Oh make my days of greed
 and take away my self-destruction